13-14 December 2021, Canberra

 At our specially designed conference networking dinner on 13 December, we are proud to have this year’s Sir John Crawford Memorial address presented by Dr Agnes Kalibata, UN Secretary General’s Special Envoy to the 2021 Food Systems Summit and President of the Alliance for a Green Revolution in Africa.

-On 14 December, our full-day event will be held in the Great Hall in Parliament House, Canberra.
+On 14 December, our full-day event will be held at the QT Hotel, Canberra.

 The event brings together leading international and Australian thinkers and practitioners for an interactive day that will include: